jupyterhub/the-littlest-jupyterhub/docs/topic/customizing-installer.rst

 The Littlest JupyterHub can install additional *plugins* that provide additional features.
-They are most commonly used to install a particular *stack* - such as the `PANGEO Stack <https://github.com/yuvipanda/tljh-pangeo>`_ for earth sciences research, a stack for a particular class, etc.
+They are most commonly used to install a particular *stack* - such as the `PANGEO Stack <https://github.com/yuvipanda/tljh-pangeo>`_ for earth sciences research, a stack for a particular class, etc. You can find more information and a list of existing plugins at :ref:`contributing/plugins`.

 ``--plugin <plugin-to-install>`` installs and activates a plugin.
 You can pass it however many times you want.
 Since plugins are distributed as python packages,